-This episode, Mak and G look at how bonds work, why some people prefer bonds to stocks, and how to know how safe a company’s bonds really are.
+This “Money With Mak and G” podcast episode, Mak & G look at how bonds work, why some people prefer bonds to stocks, and how to know how safe a company’s bonds really are.

-Mak and G now have a solid understanding of stocks but now it’s time to learn about bonds.
+Mak & G now have a solid understanding of stocks but now it’s time to learn about bonds.

 The total value of bonds is about double the total value of stocks so they’re definitely worth having a look at.

-This episode, Mak and G discuss what exactly a bond is, the risks of investing in bonds, and how to know how safe investing in a bond really is…
+This episode, Mak & G discuss what exactly a bond is, the risks of investing in bonds, and how to know how safe investing in a bond really is…

 “[With bonds], there’s usually less risk and less reward.” – Mak

 “We went through stocks and bonds, and as Forest Gump said; they go together like peas and carrots!” – Ben Jones